sr99622/avio/README.md

 --------------------

 The ByteTrack and YOLOX module can be added for detection and tracking.
 It is suggested to use mamba to speed up this install.
-Install pytorch first.
+Install pytorch first using the NVIDIA channel for the latest configuration.

 ```bash
 conda install mamba